bkumar0801/designpriciples/README.md

 The code in master branch is written in very crude way.
-The purpose is to understand design principle, identify the code which doesn't comply and resolve them.
-For hands-on, just check out the master branch and identify improvement and resolve one by one.
+The purpose is to make you understand the design principles, not just that, but to identify the code which doesn't comply with these principles and resolve them.
+For hands-on, just check out the master branch, identify improvements and resolve them one by one.

 # SOLID Design Principles
 # 'S' : Single-responsibility: